Daddy's Home (film): Plot

-Mild-mannered radio executive Brad Whitaker tries hard to be a good stepfather to his wife Sara's two children, Megan and Dylan, and is seemingly sterile after an accident to his testicles some years ago.
-The kids are finally getting closer to him: Dylan confides in him about some older bullies at school and Megan asks him to take her to the father/daughter dance at her school.
+Mild-mannered radio executive Brad Whitaker tries hard to be a good stepfather to his wife Sara's children, Megan and Dylan, and is seemingly sterile after an accident to his testicles a couple of years ago.
+The kids are finally getting closer to him: Dylan confides in him about some older bullies at school and Megan asks him to take her to the school's father/daughter dance.

-One night, Dusty Mayron, Sara's ex and the kids' biological father, calls discovering Sara's married to Brad, and announces he will be visiting the next day.
-She hesitates to let him into their home, but Brad convinces her it is important for the kids to see their father and stepfather establish a respectful relationship.
+One night, however, Dusty Mayron, Sara's ex-husband and the kids' biological father, calls to announce he will be visiting the next day.
+Sara hesitates to let him into their home, but Brad convinces her it is important for the kids to see him and Dusty establish a respectful relationship.

-When Dusty arrives, he immediately intimidates Brad by his tough and muscular appearance and his charm with Megan and Dylan.
+When Dusty arrives, he immediately intimidates Brad with his tough and muscular appearance and his charm with Megan and Dylan.
 He talks Brad into letting him stay, despite Sara warning about his true nature.
-Brad soon wises up when it becomes clear he intends to drive Brad out of his kids' lives and reconcile with Sara.
-After Dusty shows him up repeatedly - getting the kids a dog, finishing a treehouse Brad had been building with Dylan, he makes Brad seem racist after unwillingly firing handyman Griffin after a fiasco with Dusty's motorcycle.
+Brad soon wises up when it becomes clear he intends to reclaim his family by driving Brad away.

+Dusty shows Brad up by getting the kids a dog, which Dusty names Tumor, and finishing a treehouse Brad and Dylan had been building.
+He also makes Brad seem racist after unwillingly firing handyman Griff after a fiasco with Dusty's motorcycle, and Dusty later invites Griff to move in with them.
+He tries to drive a wedge between Brad and Sara by taking them to a fertility doctor, hoping that Brad's inability to impregnate her will send her back into Dusty's arms.

-Dusty tries to drive a wedge between Brad and Sara by taking them to a fertility doctor, hoping that Brad's inability to impregnate her will send her back into Dusty's arms.
-Still, the two men appear to reach an understanding after working together to teach Dylan how to defend himself.
-Additionally, the couple is overjoyed to learn that Brad's sperm count has increased significantly, giving them hope of having a child together.
+Still, the two men appear to reach an understanding after jointly teaching Dylan how to defend himself from his bullies.
+Additionally, the couple is overjoyed to learn that Brad's sperm count has recovered, giving them hope of having a child together.

-However, Brad is stunned when Dusty reveals that he still intends to drive him out of the family.
-Desperate, Brad spends tens of thousands of dollars on early Christmas gifts, including a pony and $18,000 tickets to an NBA match.
-At the game, Dusty once again shows him up by revealing himself to be friends with the coach of Dylan's favorite team, the Los Angeles Lakers, and an enraged Brad begins drinking heavily.
+However, Brad is stunned when Dusty reveals he still intends to drive him out of the family.
+Desperate, Brad spends tens of thousands of dollars on gifts, including a pony for Megan, and $18,000 tickets to an NBA game for Dylan.

+At the game, Dusty once again shows Brad up by revealing himself to be friends with the strength and conditioning coach of Dylan's favorite team, the Los Angeles Lakers.
+Brad is even more enraged when he learns that Megan has chosen Dusty to take her to the father/daughter dance instead of him.